truebelief/artemis_treescaling/README.md

 "logs/train" includes a log file and the best-trained model

-"logs/apply" includes a log file and the prediction of per-point classes (2:tree center, 1:others).
+"logs/app" includes a log file and the prediction of per-point classes (2:tree center, 1:others).
 The class will be saved into the output laz file as the extra-byte scalar field "ConfPred".

 **<4>** Run Matlab code (itcsegPost.m):

 Please customize the file path of input and output.
-The input will be the result laz files from "logs/apply", and the default output folder is also "logs/apply"
+The input will be the result laz files from "logs/app", and the default output folder is also "logs/app".
+The output file ends with "_segs.laz"

+The cut-pursuit algorithm and laz I/O functions have been compiled into mexw64 binary files for Windows.
+If you're using a different operating system, you may need to recompile them.

 You can apply the trained model to a much larger area, e.g., the watershed landscape level as below: